-The effective income tax rates were 17.3 % and 23.2 % for the three months ended June 30, 2024 and 2023, respectively.
-The effective income tax rates were 16.4 % and 20.6 % for the six months ended June 30, 2024 and 2023, respectively.
-The lower effective income tax rates for the three months and six months ended June 30, 2024, versus the comparable periods in 2023, were primarily due to a \$ 212 million discrete tax expense recognized in the second quarter of 2023 to establish a valuation allowance associated with the U.S. foreign tax credit carryforward deferred tax asset resulting from foreign tax legislation enacted in Brazil in 2023.
-A change in the Company's geographic mix of earnings also contributed to the lower effective income tax rates for the current periods.
+The effective income tax rates were 16.4% 16.1% and 20.6% 18.6% for the six nine months ended June 30, 2024 September 30, 2024 and 2023, respectively.
+The lower effective income tax rates rate for the three months and six nine months ended June 30, 2024 September 30, 2024, versus the comparable periods period in 2023, were was primarily due to a \$212 million discrete tax expense recognized in 2023 related to changes in the second quarter of 2023 to establish a valuation allowance associated with the U.S. foreign tax credit carryforward credits deferred tax asset resulting from asset.
+In 2023, the treatment of foreign taxes paid under the U.S. tax regulations published in 2022 changed due to the foreign tax legislation enacted in Brazil and the Notice released by Treasury.
+Therefore, the Company recognized a total \$327 million discrete tax expense in 2023.
+A 2023 to establish the valuation allowance.
+This discrete tax expense was partially offset by the Company's ability to claim more U.S. foreign tax credits generated in 2022 and 2023 due to the Notice.
+Additionally, a change in the Company's geographic mix of earnings also in 2024 contributed to the lower effective income tax rates for compared to the current periods, prior year.